 Once you've connected Lumigo to your preferred notification channels, you'll need to choose which alerts to receive.
 Click on the "Alerts" on the navigation bar, which you can access by clicking the Settings button on the navigation bar.

 - Select the resources that you wish to monitor for alerts

 - Click “Save Alert”

 Note: We recommend that you limit the notification frequency for policies that are based on single events in your system, such as Lambda Errors.
 This reduces potential noise when sifting through alerts in high-traffic systems.

-Below are a couple different alert scenarios that can be managed through Lumigo's Alert Policies:
+Below are a couple of different alert scenarios that can be managed through Lumigo's Alert Policies: